JeremyBrent/SQL_challenge/README.md

 # SQL_challenge

 ## What is stored in this repository?
 This repo holds a project where I conducted both Data Engineering/Data Modeling and Data Analysis.
 I was given six csv files located in Data/ which contained information about a company and their employees.
-My job was to create the relational database in pgAdmin4, store the data in said database, query the data for analysis using PostgreSQL, and then continue analysis using Jupyter notebooks, Python, Pandas, Matplotlib, and SQLAlchemy,
+My job was to create the relational database in pgAdmin4, store the data in said database, query the data for analysis using PostgreSQL, and continue analyses using Jupyter notebooks, Python, Pandas, Matplotlib, and SQLAlchemy,

 ## How to run the code: